JoshPaulie/web-dev-book/src/about-css/rule-selectors.md

 # Selectors
 In CSS, selectors are used to target specific elements in an HTML document and apply styles to them.
-There are several types of selectors in CSS, each with its own syntax and behavior.
 Here are the common CSS selectors:

 1. **Type** selectors: These target all elements of a particular HTML tag.
 For example, the selector `p` will target all `<p>` elements on a page.